colah/NN-Topology-Post/index.md

 Consider a two dimensional dataset with two classes $A, B \subset \mathbb{R}^2$:

 $$A = \{x | d(x,0) < 1/3\}$$

 $$B = \{x | 2/3 < d(x,0) < 1\}$$

 **Claim**: It is impossible for a neural network to classify this dataset without having a layer that has 3 or more hidden units, regardless of depth.

-Classification with a sigmoid unit or a softmax layer would be equivalent to trying to find a hyperplane (or in this case a line) that separates $A$ and $B$.
+As we discussed previously, classification with a sigmoid unit or a softmax layer would be equivalent to trying to find a hyperplane (or in this case a line) that separates $A$ and $B$.

 Unfortunately, with only two hidden units, a network is topologically doomed to failure on this dataset.
 We can watch it struggle and try to learn a way to do this:

 <div class="centerimgcontainer">
 <img src="img/topology_2D-2D_train.gif" alt="" style="">
+<div class="caption">For this network, hard work isn't enough.</div>
 </div>
 <div class="spaceafterimg"></div>